MicrosoftDocs/dynamics365smb-docs/business-central/install-desktop-app.md

 The Business Central app resembles the web client, but it provides a few benefits like:

 - The app is readily available from the **Start** menu, you can easily pin it to the task bar, or have it launch by default when you start your computer.
-- The app opens in its own window, independent of any browser windows, which makes it easier to find when running a large number of apps or browser tabs.
+- The app opens in its own window, independent of any browser windows.
+This feature makes it easier to find when running a large number of apps or browser tabs.
 - In general, the app also is a faster and smoother to render on screen, with no performance differences, compared to running Business Central in the browser.
 - When working across multiple Business Central windows or multitasking, each window is displayed separately.
-- If you have more than one Business Central environment (or tenant for on-premises), you can install the app seprratly for each environment or tenant.
-The when working with several named environments, the name is added to the windows title making it easier for you to see which window is associated with an environment.
+- If you have more than one Business Central environment (or tenants for on-premises), you can install the app separately for each environment or tenant.
+When you've opened the app for several named environments, the name is added to the window title making it easier for you to see which window is associated with an environment.

 ## Install the app